 (Example from the Initiative Legacy Assessment)

-Remember, that successful change requires people in your organization to move through the change cycle to become committed to that change.
+Remember, that successful change requires people in your organisation to move through the change cycle to become committed to that change.
 You will never get 100% commitment, but through proactive planning of actions to overcome your people risks, you have the ability to create a high degree of commitment to the change.
-Use your risk analysis to create the right engagement process.

 2. Define actions in your engagement process